 “Well it’s not that it matters.
 Anyway, sit. ”

 His words contained a mild fervor, and for some reason it felt familiar to him.

 It reminded him of when one would feign disinterest as to hide their pride.

 ‘Maybe he is more interested in me than me lets on…’

-Soon, I found myself at a rectangular table with rounded edges on a seat that felt firm but pleasant.
-While the two books Flow held was placed on his right, I took the book given to me that I had yet to open into my hand.
+While the two books Flow held was placed on his right, Li took the book given to him into his hands.

-“Not even the strong ones dare to venture the forest at night using the paths.”
+“Even the veterans are cautious to venture the forest at night without the using the paths…”

 These words were met with a silence which underscored his seriousness.
-He had already grasped that I was a foreigner to these parts from the little time that I knew him.
+He had already grasped that Li was a foreigner to these parts from the little time that he knew him.